zesterer/vm-perf/README.md

 Like `closures`, except the 2 highest most recently created locals are passed through the closures as arguments, rather than being maintained on the locals stack.

-### `bytecode_closures`

-A mix between `bytecode` and `closures`.
-The AST is compiled down to a series of instruction-like closures, which are then executed in a loop and indexed via an instruction pointer.

 ### `tape_continuations`